ronappleton/laravel-typed-config/README.md

 # Laravel Typed Config

-## Deprecated
+## Note

-I have archived this repository, what I didn't know was that 4 days before I produced this package, the Laravel team had just added this functionality to the illuminate config repository class.
+The Laravel team added this for version 11.
+So this should only be used for versions prior to 11

 [See the commit](https://github.com/laravel/framework/commit/6802941843ffefec6054ed37450b2a53ade72f64)